AtulyaK/HTML-Project-for-Exploring-Computer-Science/README.md

 I had put 5 pages for the project.

-1. There are two pages that do not work.
+1. There are two pages that were not complete at the time.

 	a.
 One of the pages had a trial page.
-That is labeled as trialpage2.html.
+That is labeled as **trialpage2.html**.
 This page had an extremely cool search feature.
-It allowed you to search for a name of a car brands, drivetrain types, exterior color, and interior color.
+It allowed you to search for a name of a car brands, drivetrain types, exterior color, and interior color. **The search function works properly**.

 	b.
 The second page was not completed.